Your extensive guide to the best psychological principles we've seen is finally here.

 We’ll see how marketers have put psychology into action throughout this article.
 This is key for brands seeking to compete in the customer-centric digital age.

-That being said, we’ve compiled a list of forty-seven marketing psychology principles for you to understand and see examples of.
+That being said, we’ve compiled a list of forty-six marketing psychology principles for you to understand and see examples of.

 Read first.
 Implement accordingly.
 Thank us after.